Academics

 The UC Santa Cruz Financial Aid and Scholarship Office works with students and their families to help make college affordable.
 The two types of aid available are gift aid (aid you don’t have to pay back) and self-help aid (low-interest loans and work-study jobs).

-Non-U.S. students are not eligible for need-based aid.
+Non-U.S. students are not eligible for need-based aid, but they are considered for the Undergraduate Dean’s Awards and Scholarships

-In addition to "need-based" financial aid programs, a variety of other financing options are available.
-Please see the Financial Aid and Scholarship Office website for more information.
+In addition to need-based financial aid programs, a variety of other financing options are available, including the Sabatte Family Scholarship, which pays for all expenses including tuition plus room and board, and which is offered to 30-50 students per year.
+Please see the Financial Aid and Scholarship Office website for more information on grants, scholarships, loan programs, work-study opportunities, and emergency aid.
 Also, please see our list of scholarship opportunities for current students.

-To be considered for financial aid, UC Santa Cruz applicants need to file the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application, due March 2 (special California extended deadline for 2024: April 2).
-UC Santa Cruz applicants apply for university scholarships on the Application for Undergraduate Admission and Scholarships, due November 30 of the year before you plan to enroll (fall quarter admission) or July 31 (winter quarter admission).
+To be considered for financial aid, UC Santa Cruz applicants need to file the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application, due by March 2.
+UC Santa Cruz applicants apply for university scholarships on the Application for Undergraduate Admission and Scholarships, due by December 2, 2024 for fall 2025 admission.

 Student Life